repository-preservation/lcmap-logger/README.md

-# LCMAP Science Execution Environment
+# LCMAP Unified Logging & Log Services

 **IMPORTANT**: This project is under active development and should be considered a work-in-progress.